meeque/tls-playground/ca/README.md

 TP comes with several demo CAs, which are located `${tp_base_dir}/ca/` directory.
 Each CA comes with a few static config files that specify the CA's behavior and its root certificate.
-During operation, each CA will need a few other, which it manages in its own directory.
+During operation, each CA will create a few other files, which it manages in its own directory.

 CA initialization will put all the necessary files and directories in place.
 You can run initialization for individual CAs, or for all of them at once: